chenhao-ye/chenhao-ye.github.io/content/authors/chenhao-ye/_index.md

 I am a final-year Ph.D. student in computer science at the University of Wisconsin-Madison, advised by Prof. [Andrea Arpaci-Dusseau](https://pages.cs.wisc.edu/~dusseau/) and Prof. [Remzi Arpaci-Dusseau](https://pages.cs.wisc.edu/~remzi/) in [ADSL](https://research.cs.wisc.edu/adsl/).
 My research interests span a broad range of computer systems topics, including storage, databases, distributed systems, and LLM infrastructure.
 {style="text-align: justify;"}

-I am currently working on storage systems for LLM reinforcement learning training, in collaboration with ByteDance Inc. Feel free to reach out if you are interested in learning more about my research.
+I am currently working on storage systems for LLM reinforcement learning training, in collaboration with [ByteDance Seed](https://seed.bytedance.com/en/).
+Feel free to reach out if you are interested in learning more about my research.
 {style="text-align: justify;"}